Need a Winning Team?

 Ross Suter, Esq

-Ross Suter is an Assistant Vice President of Litigation Solutions and the Associate General Counsel of MagnaLegal Services.
+Ross Suter is the Senior Vice President of Litigation Solutions and the Associate General Counsel of MagnaLegal Services.
 Mr. Suter is a resident of the firm’s Philadelphia and New York offices.
 After practicing as a litigator in Philadelphia, Pennsylvania for several years, he turned his attention to litigation consulting services where he has been involved in the development of graphics and trial presentation strategies in hundreds of cases.
 His work includes partnering with members of the trial team to develop themes and case strategies that persuade juries, judges and arbitration panels.

 Mr. Suter has personally tried and consulted on cases in a wide variety of practice areas from intellectual property to commercial litigation to mass tort matters.
 He has experience working with AMLAW 200 firms, as well as, small litigation and boutique law firms in small exposure to bet the company matters.
 This experience has provided him with a unique insight into how jurors and judges process information.